denten-books/plain-text/5-surface.md

 Finally, the appearance of Cathode Ray Tube (CRT) displays in the late 1960s restored a measure of legibility lost to magnetic storage media.
 The sign reemerged on the screen.
-Crucially, it now constituted a simulacrum of archived inscription.
+Crucially, it now framed a simulacrum of archived inscription.
 Typing a word on keyboard produced one sort of a structure on tape or disk and another on screen.
 The two relate contingently, without necessary equivalence.
 The lay reader has no means to ensure the correspondence between visible trace and stored mark.
 An opaque "black box" of automated word "processing"---rules for transmediation---intercede between reading and writing.